ohnosequences/gener8bundle/README.md

 So it consists of the elements:
 * `bundle` is what you are going to create
-* `sbtStatikaPlugin` is the sbt-statika plugin that you're going to use for it
 * `dependencies` is a list of you bundle dependencies

 `<BundleEntity>` is a json object of the following form: